If you don’t understand caste, you don’t understand India.

 Ambedkar writes with such clarity and prose, it’s hard not to put the book down.
 But I did, multiple times.
-The topics covered are so heavy, it’s trying to keep going.
+The topics covered are so heavy, it’s extremely trying and tiring to keep going.
 However, if you’re a fast reader, I think you can finish this book in a day or two.
-It isn’t that long, after all, it was supposed to be a speech.
+It isn’t that long.
+After all, it was supposed to be a speech.

-Dr. Ambedkar is clinical in his exploration of caste, its origins, how it’s a system that’s worse than slavery, yet practiced by millions of people for millennia with no shame or guilt (sadly, this holds true even today, 8 decades after Ambedkar wrote this undelivered speech).
+Dr. Ambedkar is clinical in his exploration of caste, its origins, and how it’s a system that’s similar to slavery (and in many ways even worse), yet practiced by millions of people for millennia with no shame or guilt (sadly, this holds true even today, 8 decades after Ambedkar wrote this undelivered speech).

 He minces no words here.
 Ambedkar’s approach is akin to a lawyer prosecuting a criminal.
 And he indeed was a brilliant lawyer, among various other things.